When we come across a great piece of content, we often overestimate our ability to remember the key learnings.

 This content is available in several different format:

-- (2 hours) Podcast - Joe Rogan Experience #1309 - Naval Ravikant.
+- 2 hours-long Podcast: Joe Rogan Experience #1309 - Naval Ravikant.
 Available in any podcast platform and even YouTube

 There are different types of wealth, and the one Naval is focusing on here is financial wealth.
 His definition of wealth is oriented toward businesses and assets that can earn while you sleep.

 Table of Content:

 - Theory of wealth

 - You must own equity to gain your financial freedom